 1. Peel the squash, using a sharp vegetable peeler.
 Cut it in half lengthwise and scoop out the seeds with a spoon.
-Bake at 375 degrees Farenheit for 45 minutes or until squash is soft.
+Bake at 375 degrees Fahrenheit for 45 minutes or until squash is soft.
 When squash has cooled down, cut it into cubes.

-2. Over medium heat, use non-stick spray and coat the bottom of a large pot, add the onion and cook until it softens, about 5 minutes.
+2. Over medium heat, use non-stick spray and coat the bottom of a large pot, add the onion and cook until it softens about 5 minutes.
 Add the garlic and cook another 3 minutes.
 Add the diced squash, water and ginger, salt and bring to a simmer.
 Cook at a low simmer until the squash is tender enough to smash with a spoon, about 30 minutes.

 3. Puree the soup, either using an immersion blender or grinding it in several stages in a regular blender.
 The soup should be completely smooth and a little thicker than heavy cream.
 Ladle the soup through a strainer into a clean soup pot, discarding any bits of squash left behind.

 4. Heat the soup through once more and season to taste, adding salt if necessary.